Brandon-Lanier/weekend-jquery-server-calculator/README.md

 1. Enter a valid expression on the calculator. (e.g. a + b)
 2. Press the equals button for results.
 3. If needed, press the "c" button to clear the current input.
-4. To access a previous calculation, click on the expression in the history list.
+4. To access a previous calculation, click on the calculator icon next to the expression.
 5. To erase the whole history list, click on the eraser at the top of the list.
 6. To erase just one previous expression, click on the eraser next to that expression.
 7. Have fun.